 The minute we walk into Church and hear a pastor's sermon we are influenced on Bible interpretation.
 Every Evangelical who goes to a Bible study is being influenced by someone else's interpretation of Scripture.
 Every student in an Evangelical Bible College is being influenced.
 We must admit that we are all affected by many different influences when interpreting Scripture.
 And in a way, these Evangelical sources act as teaching authorities, the way the Vatican does for Catholics.

-If I walk into any Evangelical book store I will find abundant commentaries on the Bible.
+Every Evangelical book store has abundant commentaries on the Bible.
 Every Evangelical seminary has hundreds of books that are studies to support the students on the interpretation of Sacred Scripture.
 Every denomination has statements about how it interprets Scripture.
 The Catechism is a synopsis of the Catholic faith.
 Its primary source is Scripture.
 Its other sources are the history and writings of the very first Christians (which we call the Church Fathers), the liturgy, and the Church's teaching authority which is called the Magisterium.
 If you want to know what the Church teaches about anything from abortion to the Trinity, you will find it in the Catechism.
 The Catechism in no way replaces Scripture.
 It is dependent on Scripture.
 You can read about the early reformers' catechisms here.

 (2) Father Mateo